Week

 The

-paper glutinous and smooth.
-The thin flour and water batter is
+and smooth.
+The thin flour and water batter

 into circles, squares, or rectangles and packaged